PasiSa/AdvancedNetworking/assignments/task-001/README.md

 ---
-title: "Task 1: Simple client"
 ---

+# Task 1: Simple client

 In this assignment you will implement a TCP client that opens a TCP connection to the `adnet-agent` server assuming the `simple_topo` topology in our Mininet